fenago/rabbitmq-jupyterlab/Lab_8_cb.md

 machine code.

-You can further check  that in the log file you don\'t see any message as follows:
+You can further check  that in the log file you don't see any message as follows: